At Little Digmoor our Special Educational Needs and Disability Coordinator (SENDCo) is Miss J. Schofield.

 What are the arrangements for handling complaints from parents of children with SEND about the provision made at Little Digmoor?

 At Little Digmoor, we operate an ‘open door’ policy.
-Parents and carers are encouraged to speak with the class teacher about any concerns they may have.
-They will be able to discuss additional support children are receiving.
-If you wish to discuss your child’s needs further please contact the Headteacher or SENCO (Miss Schofield) who will be able to talk about how Little Digmoor can support children with SEND.
+Parents and carers are encouraged to speak with the class teacher, as their first port of call, about any concerns they may have about their child.
+The class teacher will be able to discuss any additional support children are receiving.
+If you wish to discuss your child’s needs further, please contact Ms. Houldsworth (Headteacher) or Miss Schofield (our school SENDCo) who will be able to discuss next steps and how Little Digmoor can support children with SEND.

-This includes complaints around SEND and Looked after children.
-The policy can also be obtained through request of a paper copy from the school office.
-Please follow this policy if you would like to make a formal complaint.
-In the first instance discussions would be encouraged by the class teacher, SENCO and Headteacher to try and resolve any issues.
+You can find a copy of our school’s complaints policy below.
+This includes complaints around SEND and Looked After Children (LAC).
+The policy can be downloaded by clicking on the tab below or alternatively you can request of a paper copy from the school office.
+Please follow the steps outlined in this policy if you would like to make a formal complaint.
+However, as mentioned above, discussions with the class teacher, Headteacher and/or SENDCo are encouraged in the first instance.